Lynne Jones: Parliamentary career

 Jones was first elected to the House of Commons at the 1992 general election.
-She was a member of the Socialist Campaign Group and took part in almost all of the backbench rebellions against the Labour government.
-She was also Chair of the Parliamentary Forum on Transsexualism, and is a patron of Press for Change.
+She was a member of the Socialist Campaign Group and took part in almost all of the backbench rebellions against the Labour government, describing herself in 2006 as "one of the usual suspects" among the backbenchers.

+Jones was Chair of the Parliamentary Forum on Transsexualism, and is a patron of Press for Change.
 From 1993–2001 she was on the Science and Technology Select Committee.
 During the 2005–10 parliament she was a member of the Environment, Food and Rural Affairs Select Committee.
+She also chaired the Socialist Campaign Group.

 Leadership challenge

 In February 2006, she announced her intention to stand against then Chancellor Gordon Brown in the Labour Party leadership contest expected to follow Prime Minister Tony Blair's resignation if nobody else did, so that Brown could not simply be "crowned".
 Subsequently, Socialist Campaign Group Chair John McDonnell attempted to stand instead, but failed to gain enough nominations from MPs and Brown was unopposed.